How to Protect Your Home or Business After the Storm From Storm Chasers and Insurance Fraud

 - High pressure sales and solicitation harassment in no solicitation zones

 - Using out of state products that do not meet the requirements of Florida weather for UV, humidity and algae, often coming from storm chasers or roofing contractors with offices outside of Florida

 Ask for and check the authenticity of the following documents:

 - Ethical Trade Organization Membership such as CFRSA, FRSA, etc.

 If in the unfortunate event that your home or business sustains any storm damage and you need to File a Claim for Roofing, Siding, Gutters, Drywall Repair, Skylights or request Emergency Tarp Service, etc., please call us at 1-877-COLLIS-1 from Monday through Friday 7am to 7pm or Saturday from 8am to 12pm Eastern Time.

-You can fill out our Hurricane Matthew Recovery Contact Form where you can either fill out a request for service or use our online chat with our customer service department.
+You can fill out our Hurricane Irma Recovery Contact Form where you can either fill out a request for service or use our online chat with our customer service department.
 Our customer service representatives are here for you, and we at Collis Roofing are committed to helping you recover after the storm and make sure you are ready for the next one.